CMU Rebar Shop Drawings

 • Lap reinforcing in accordance with ACI 530

 Apart from the technical elements, clarity also plays an important role in the success of shop drawings.
-Hence, we keep an eye on:
+Hence, I keep an eye on:

 • Standardized Symbols: Adherence to all the industry recognized symbols and notations to ensure consistency and avoid misinterpretation.